Objectives of the service

-The Safer Maritime Services (SMS) project aims to address this problem head on by developing an innovative dark vessel detection service targeted toward public organisations and non-governmental organisations (NGOs).
+The Safer Maritime Services (SMS) project aims to address this problem head on by developing an innovative dark vessel detection service targeted toward public organisations like the European Maritime Safety Agency (EMSA).
 The service fuses AIS and synthetic aperture radar (SAR) data.
-It’s often the case that these types of agencies lack complete situational awareness of vessel activity within a given geographic region.
+It’s often the case that agencies like EMSA lack complete situational awareness of vessel activity within a given geographic region.
 Below are the key objectives of the SMS project:

-- Validate the performance of dark vessel detection capabilities to address the need for public organisations to obtain increased situational awareness.
+Validate the performance of dark vessel detection capabilities to address the need for public organisations like EMSA to obtain increased situational awareness.

 Users and their needs

-These users are predominantly public organisations and non-governmental organisations (NGOs) such as coast guards and other maritime enforcement agencies working to ensure the safety of citizens as well the security of their country.
+Description: These companies are public bodies and government institutions such as the coast guard working to ensure the safety of citizens as well the security of their country.
 They monitor illegal trade and fishing, human trafficking, as well as international security threats.

 Service/ system concept